LAUREN'S ESCAPE PACKING TIPS! 24 Sep 2015

 Now that Lithe Escape is upon us, it’s time for a refresher on minimalist packing.
 As much as we love feeling ready for anything, lugging around an overpacked bag or checking luggage is no fun.
 Cutting down on what goes inside your weekend bag has everything to do with staying calm, cool, comfortable, and confident.

 Wonder what to bring?
 You won't need much!
-We'll be in Treasure Beach for five days and you'll spend the majority of your time barefoot and in a bathing suit or in exercise gear.
-We wake, we eat, we Lithe, we chill in the sun, we eat, we chill, we Lithe, we eat, and then chill some more (it's heaven).
+We'll be in Nicaragua for five days and you'll spend the majority of your time barefoot and in a bathing suit or in exercise gear.
+We wake, we eat, we Lithe, we chill in the sun, we eat, we chill or walk to town, we Lithe, we eat, and then chill some more (it's heaven).

-People are always shocked to learn that I'm a super-light carry-on only packer.
-I find it freeing to travel with so little.
-How do I do it?
+People are always shocked to learn that Lithe Escape creator Lauren Boggi is a super-light carry-on only packer.
+She finds it freeing to travel with so little.
+Here's how she does it: